mvolkmann/blog/src/nushell.md

 - `source` runs a script file in the current context
 - `which` outputs the path of an executable, alias, or custom command

+Commands not defined in Nushell are processed using the parent shell implementation.
-To invoke a command in the parent shell instead of the Nushell version, precede the command name with `^`.
+For commands defined in Nushell, the parent shell implementation can be invoked by prefixing the command name with `^`.
 For example, `^ls *.html`.

 Note that the `cp`, `mv`, and `rm` commands do not currently support the `-i` flag to prompt for confirmation.